A Whisper of Fall: Jinyiwei

-Project: Jinyiwei (代号：锦衣卫 (代號：錦衣衛, Dàihào: Jǐnyīwèi)) is an upcoming action role-playing game developed by CangMo Game Entertainment.
-It will be available for the PlayStation 5.
+A Whisper of Fall: Jinyiwei, formerly known under the working title Project: Jinyiwei, is an upcoming action role-playing game developed by CangMo Game Entertainment.
+It will be available for the PlayStation 5 and PC.

 Plot

 The game takes place during the Ming Dynasty and features a Jinyiwei protagonist who gets drawn into a conspiracy related to the events of the era.